RaphTronic/folding_utility_knife/README.md

 It can be printed in place, depending on filament type / printer.
 See details and instructions in the post above.

-Feel free to copy / remix / whatever.
+Feel free to copy / remix / publish / whatever.

 Happy cutting to all !